 Ouray is known as The Switzerland of America.
 Granted there are high mountain peaks and waterfalls in every direction you look, but I’ve been to Switzerland a few times and I’m sorry to say, Ouray isn’t Switzerland.
 However, Ouray is gorgeous and totally worth visiting any time of the year.

-Regardless, Ouray is still an amazing town and somewhere I highly recommend passing though on your travels one day.
+Regardless, Ouray is still an amazing town and somewhere I highly recommend passing through on your travels one day.

-There is a lot to do here, but these are my 8 favorite things to do we I visit Ouray, Colorado.
+There is a lot to do here, but these are my 8 favorite things to do when we visit Ouray, Colorado.